mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

   pip install -r requirements.txt
   ```
 To see all possible parameters, look at `arguments.py` and set the desired values in `run_script.py`. <br/>
-After this, you can train your own LoRA module on the provided floor plan dataset or your own one by running the code below.
+After this, you can train your own LoRA module on the provided floor plan dataset or your own one if you insert it into the `Dataset` folder.
+To start the training, run the code below.
 Make sure to give the right path to the `train_data_dir` parameter.
  ```
   python3 run_script.py
   ```
 If you want to use my fine-tuned model, it is already linked to the interface.
 <br/>
 <br/>
-You can also access the web interfaces by running the code below.
-Make sure that the path to the LoRA safe-tensors in `app.py` is right so that it loads correctly.😊
+You can also access the web interface already linked to the fine-tuned model by running the code below.
+You can also link the interface to your model by modifying the path to the LoRA safe-tensors in `app.py`.😊
 <br/>
  ```
   python3 app.py